arachnetech/homebridge-mqttthing/README.md

 # homebridge-mqttthing
 Homebridge plugin supporting various services over MQTT, originally based on homebrige-mqttswitch and homebridge-mqttlightbulb

+---

    * [Installation](#installation)
    * [Configuration](#configuration)
    * [Supported Accessories](#supported-accessories)
    * [Release notes](#release-notes)

+## Compatibility with previous versions

+**From version 1.1.x, raw JavaScript values for Boolean properties are passed to MQTT apply functions.** This may change published message formats, e.g. when apply functions are used to build JSON strings.

+For full details of changes please see the [Release notes](#release-notes) section.

 # Installation
 Follow the instructions in [homebridge](https://www.npmjs.com/package/homebridge) for the homebridge server installation.